thaum-xyz/uberwald/README.md

 # Uberwald

+## DEPRECATED

+The cluster has been decommisioned.
+Applications running in the cluster were removed or migrated:
+- `news` has been removed completely as `news.krupa.net.pl` wasn't used
+- `blog` was converted to a simple landing page hosted on netlify (https://github.com/paulfantom/landing)
+- `recipe` was moved to ankhmorpork cluster

 ## What is it?

 This is a part of [@paulfantom](https://github.com/paulfantom) personal homelab.
 It is on purpose made public to be used as: